Home Warranty HVAC Coverage: What's Included, Limits & Replacement Rules

 Over 15 years Often excluded or limited; some providers still cover with caps

-That said, some providers explicitly market no-age-restriction plans for older homes, offering coverage up to $5,000 per system.
+That said, some providers explicitly market no-age-restriction plans.
+American Home Shield, for example, is frequently cited as not setting age limits on covered systems.
 If you have an older home, look specifically for plans that call out coverage for aging systems.
+Our home warranty for old homes guide covers strategies in depth.

 Pincher's Pro Tip